nvim-neo-tree/neo-tree.nvim/README.md

 Contributions are encouraged.
 Please see [CONTRIBUTING](CONTRIBUTING.md) for more details.

 ## Acknowledgements

+### Maintainers

+First and foremost, this project is a community endeavor and would not survive without the constant stream of features and bug fixes that comes from that community.
+There have been many valued contributors, but a few have stepped up to become maintainers that generously donate their time to guide the project, help out others, and manage the issues.
+The current list of maintainers are:

+(in alphabetical order)

+- @cseickel
+- @miversen33
+- @nhat-vo
+- @pysan3

+### Other Projects

 This project relies upon these two excellent libraries:
 - [nui.nvim](https://github.com/MunifTanjim/nui.nvim) for all UI components, including the tree!